-Aha!
-Somewhat of a trick question … I like it.
-Aside from Mr. Popper’s house, The Castro, Pittsburgh and the Men’s Wearhouse, you may be thinking that these adorable, eternally au courant flightless birds belonging to the Spheniscidae family may reside around the North and South Poles.
+Yes his is somewhat of a trick question.
+You may be thinking that these adorable, eternally au courant flightless birds belonging to the Spheniscidae family may reside around the North and South Poles.
 Because, you know, both are snowy and super cold and stuff.
 Well, think again, my penguin-loving friend, because this is an all-too-common misconception.

 The coasts of Australia and New Zealand are where you’ll find the most petite of the 17 species of penguins.
 Little penguins, or fairy penguins as they’re known in Australia, measure roughly a foot tall (adult emperor penguins measure around 4 feet tall and can weigh more than 50 pounds while king penguins reach about 3 feet tall and can weigh up to 35 pounds) and are without that iconic tuxedo plumage: They’re actually colored a lovely slate blue.
 And remember how I said penguins live only in the Southern Hemisphere?
 Well, that’s not 100 percent true.
 The third smallest species of penguin, the Galapagos penguin, lives directly on top of or just slightly north of the equator on the biologically rich archipelago that they’re named after.
 Although the Galapagos Islands are known for decidedly balmy, un-penguin-like weather, the cool waters of the Humboldt Current help the endemic seabirds survive.